 4. Locally advanced or metastatic breast cancer with either measurable (according to RECIST 1.1) or non-measurable lesions.

 5. At least one or more of the following point ESR1 mutations as assessed in cell-free circulating tumor DNA (ctDNA) obtained from a blood (plasma) or tissue sample: Y537S, Y537C, D538G, E380Q, S463P, V534E, P535H, L536H, L536P, L536R, L536Q, or Y537N.
 The ctDNA sample collection must be obtained within 30 days prior to randomization to determine eligibility and baseline.
-A pre-study assessment, however, may be used to determine eligibility if done within 30 days prior to Screening but a screening sample will be collected to confirm eligibility.
+Note: a prior genomic test confirming that the subject has an ESR1 mutation can be used to determine eligibility; however, an ESR1 sample must also be collected within 30 days of randomization.

-6. Received one chemotherapy regimen in the neo-adjuvant or adjuvant setting prior to entry into the trial but must be free of all chemotherapy toxicity before study entry.
+6. Subjects who have not received cytotoxic chemotherapy or those who have received one cytotoxic chemotherapy regimen in the neo-adjuvant or adjuvant setting prior to entry into the trial and/or no more than one chemotherapy regimen for metastatic breast cancer.
+Subjects must be free of all chemotherapy acute toxicity excluding alopecia and Grade II peripheral neuropathy before study entry.

 7. ECOG performance score of 0 or 1.

 4. ALT and AST levels ≤2.5 upper limit of normal (ULN) or ≤5 in the presence of visceral metastasis

 5. total serum bilirubin ≤1.5 X ULN (≤ 3 X ULN for subjects known to have Gilbert Syndrome)